 But, high-profile attacks like Target's and the rising concentration of credit card fraud in the U.S. have changed minds.
 America's largest two credit card companies, Visa and MasterCard, have a roadmap in place for switching over to chip and PIN credit cards by October 2015.
 Visa and MasterCard won't force banks and merchants to issue the new cards, but they will hold them liable for fraud that occurs with older, magnetic-stripe cards [source: Gara].
 In preparation for the switch, large retailers like Wal-Mart and Target have already invested in checkout terminals that can process chip and PIN cards [source: Schneider].

-For lots more information on how credit cards work, how to avoid identity theft, and tips for traveling abroad, check out the related HowStuffWorks articles on the next page.
+For lots more information on how credit cards work, how to avoid identity theft, and tips for traveling abroad, check out the related HowStuffWorks articles below.

 Author's Note: How Chip and PIN Credit Cards Work

 The world is such a different place than when I first traveled abroad 20 years ago.
 Back then, ATM machines were still a relatively new luxury in many countries and the foreign transaction fees for ATM withdrawals and credit card purchases were through the roof.
 Most international travelers still relied on traveler's checks, which offered protection from loss or theft, but still had to be cashed in for the local currency.
 It's good to see that U.S. banks are finally catching up with a technology that's already standard abroad.
 It will make it even easier for Americans to travel without the hassle of making currency conversions or fumbling with an unmanned ticket kiosk at a train station that doesn't recognize our out-of-date magnetic-stripe cards.
 If the technology switch works, maybe we can even start talking about the metric system.
 Nah!